 Practice on your script should always be with someone else in your company that has more knowledge of the topic than you.
 This will give you far greater experience by having to answer questions and deal with stronger objections than what you will more than likely get from your actual call.
 Remember a professional tennis player does not become number 1 in the world by practicing against mere amateurs; he practices against the best to be the best!
 DO THE SAME!

 The goal of any outbound call is to get the person on the other end of the line involved.
 The way to do this is to employ a knockout combo.
 If you were a boxer, you'd follow up a jab with a cross hook and an uppercut! (the good ole one-two-three knockout!).
-If you're a telemarketer you follow the YES ladder up with open-ended questions.
-Here's how most of your combos should sound:
+If you're a telemarketer you follow the "Yes Ladder" up with open-ended questions.

 Here's an example of the kind of question you DON'T want to ask: